KarolS/millfork/docs/api/custom-platform.md

 Default: `default`

 * `segment_NAME_start` – the first address used for automatic allocation in the segment.
-Note that the `default` segment shouldn't start before $200, as the $0-$1FF range is reserved for the zeropage and the stack.
+Note that on 6502-like targets, the `default` segment shouldn't start before $200, as the $0-$1FF range is reserved for the zeropage and the stack.
 The `main` function will be placed as close to the beginning of its segment as possible, but not necessarily at `segment_NAME_start`

 * `segment_NAME_end` – the last address in the segment